Elka1214/milestoneproject/README.md

 - Another thing my game must do to meet my minimum standard.
 - One more thing.
 - Etc.
+1 player game
+10 cards to flip
+likely be timed for a min

 ### Post-MVP Plans